 Image caption.
-Branches should 'hang' near the base of the tree and then angle towards the vertical as they reach the apical area - this echoes the manner in which trees naturally grow.
+Branches should 'hang' near the base of the tree and then angle towards the vertical as they reach the apical area - this echoes the manner in which mature or aged trees naturally grow.

 At first the goal is to achieve branches which are angled slightly down to horizontal and angling upwards as you move along the trunk to the apex.
 If in doubt study trees growing in nature and you will see what I mean.
 Each branch dividing repeatedly and increasing number as they near the outline of the canopy.

 Remove wire just before the spring push on younger trees.
-During winter can be risky as any breaks will result in sap bleeding from these breaks in spring.
+Removing wire during winter can be risky as any breaks will result in sap bleeding from these breaks in spring.
 Developed trees grow slower so leaving the wire on during spring might be ok.